-Located on 523 acres in the Crafton Hills, the College is set in contrast against the noise and pace of the metropolitan sprawl reaching from Los Angeles through San Bernardino.
-The campus is situated on a hilltop and is a quiet blend of functional buildings and attractive landscape.
+Located on 518 acres in the Crafton Hills, the College is situated on a hilltop and is a quiet blend of functional buildings and attractive landscape.
 The atmosphere of the College is one of serenity - right for reflection, for growth, for learning.

 In addition to student-centered classes and an able counseling and career guidance staff, Crafton Hills College provides a variety of cultural, social, and recreational opportunities.
-Band, orchestra, choir, jazz and pop groups, theater, and a varied lecture series add diversity to the student's experience at Crafton Hills College.
-Student activities, including intramural sports, are available to those who are interested.
-Tennis, basketball, and volleyball are popular, as well as golf on the campus' six-hole course.
-Two exercise rooms and jogging trails attract fitness buffs.
+Band, orchestra, choir, jazz groups, theatre, and a varied lecture series add diversity to the student's experience at Crafton Hills College.
+Student activities are available to those who are interested.
+The campus is proud of its six-hole golf course.
+Two exercise rooms and a jogging trail attract fitness buffs.
 Students may participate in intercollegiate athletics through San Bernardino Valley College while enrolled at Crafton Hills College.

 Crafton Hills College is above all a place for learning and personal growth.
 People of all ages, interests and backgrounds take advantage of course offerings from early morning through late evening.
-Although the College is still young, it has already established a reputation for quality and a willingness to respond quickly and reasonably to community needs.
+The College has established a reputation for quality and a willingness to respond quickly and reasonably to community needs.